The International Express Train 36 travels overnight daily between Penang's Butterworth station and Hua Lamphong railway station in Bangkok, Thailand.

-**Please Note : The Thai SRT Train no longer travels into Malaysia..
+**Please Note : This Thai SRT Train no longer travels into Malaysia..

-KTM Malaysian Railways were connecting to the SRT train using a two carriage Komuter train as train number 36, but they have changed it again and now you will have to take one of the regular Komuter trains or an ETS train to Padang Besar to connect with train 36 - please confirm these details with KTM directly before travelling.
+KTM Malaysian Railways were connecting to the SRT train using a two carriage Komuter train as train number 36, but they have changed it again and now you will have to take one of the regular Komuter trains or an ETS train to Padang Besar - please confirm these details with KTM directly before travelling.

 This train is operated by the State Railways of Thailand and not Malaysia's KTMB, so you cannot buy tickets for this service online via KTMB.

 This train arrives at Bangkok's main train station, Hua Lamphong.

 Getting around to the rest of the city is fairly easy and cheap from here.